Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/02-Edge-AI-ZCU104/step2.md

    ```

 Note: The Fast Track scripts extracts the sysroot to <PetaLinux Project>/images/linux directory.
 It's different than the step-by-step instructions for the convenience of scripting.

+### Next Step

+Note: Now HW platform and SW platform are all generated.
+Next we would [package the Vitis Platform](step3.md).

 <p align="center"><sup>Copyright&copy; 2021 Xilinx</sup></p>